 What are the disadvantages unique to the ring?

 - Some women dislike placing and removing the ring

 - It does not protect you from sexually transmitted infections

 What are the side effects of the ring?

 The most common side effects reported by ring users are:

 If you have side effects that cause you discomfort after 2-3 months, ask your provider about a different birth control method.

 What are possible complications?

 Hormones increase the risk of blood clots in veins and arteries.
 The risk of a blood clot is extremely small in young, healthy women.
 The highest risk is seen in older women who smoke.
-However, pregnancy confers an even greater risk of blood clots than does using a hormonal birth control method.
+However, pregnancy causes an even greater risk of blood clots than does using a hormonal birth control method.
 Clots in the veins can cause thrombophlebitis (mostly in the leg) and pulmonary embolism (a blood clot that travels to the lungs.)
 Clots in arteries cause heart attacks or strokes.
 Know the warning signs of these problems (see below) and get medical evaluation immediately.

 We advise women to quit smoking if they want to use the ring.